Skip to content

 DigiAfrica - Infrastructure, critical minerals, and transnational governance in Africa’s digital transition

-DigiAfrica aims to improve comparative and theoretical research on the political economy of Africa’s digital transformation by focusing on three related pillars: digital infrastructure, critical minerals, and the rules, governance, and digital ecosystems that shape data flows and market organization.
+DigiAfrica aims to improve comparative and theoretical research on the political economy of Africa’s digital transformation by focusing on three related pillars: digital infrastructure, critical minerals, and the rules, governance, and digital ecosystems that shape data flows and market organisation.

 Africa’s digital economy is poised for substantial growth, with digital infrastructure and digital trade emerging as central components of economic transformation and integration across the continent.
 While several high-level political documents set the basis to establish an African digital single market, this ambitious goal requires addressing systemic challenges such as critical mineral access and processing, infrastructure gaps and reliability, the digital divide, and regulatory inconsistencies.